luca-conterio/SimpleFS/README.md

 - `exit`: ends the file system execution.

 ## Temporal Complexity
-The project required a maximum complexity to execute each input command given to the file system structure:
+The project required a maximum complexity to execute each input command given to the file system structure.
+Indicating with l the length of a path, with d the total number if resources in the file system, with Dpath the number of sons of the specified resource and with f the number of resources found by the `find` command, the required complexities are:

 |   command  |       complexity        |
 |------------|-------------------------|